hanfak/topics-to-learn/general-paradigms/programming-types/functional programming/README.md

 ## Properties

 - Pure functions
+  - The function does not change anything
+  - The function does not depend on anything that may change anything
+    - ie passing in a non final field
+    - ie passing in a object that can change (mutable fields)
 - functional composition
 - lazy evaluation
 - High order functions
 - Immutability

 ## Pure functions